andreivisan/andreivisan.github.io/_posts/2015-12-17-nodejs-sequelize-postgresql-tutorial.md

 <a href="http://docs.sequelizejs.com/en/latest/docs/getting-started/" target="_blank"> Sequelize </a> is a promise-based ORM for Node.js and io.js.
 It supports the dialects PostgreSQL, MySQL, MariaDB, SQLite and MSSQL and features solid transaction support, relations, read replication and more.

 <a href="https://www.npmjs.com/package/pg" target="_blank"> pg <a> is PostgreSQL client for node.js.
 Pure JavaScript and optional native libpq bindings and <a href="https://www.npmjs.com/package/pg-hstore" target="_blank"> pg-hstore </a> is a module for serializing and deserializing JSON data into Postgres hstore key/value pair format.

+Next step is to create a table called `Tasks` in our Postgres database which has 3 columns: `id`, `title` and `completed`, last field is a boolean telling us if the task is completed or not.

+### Creating the model

+#### Sequelize configuration

+First step we need to take is to configure Sequelize inside our project so it can connect to our database.